ggggaaaannnngggg/AdventurePlus/README.md

 How to Install (Betacraft):

--Open mods repository.
+1) Open mods repository.
--Select the desired Adventure+ version.
+2) Select the desired Adventure+ version.
--Play!
+3) Play!

 How to Install (Historical Versions):

--Historical versions use Forge or ModLoader.
+1) Historical versions use Forge or ModLoader.
--If you are using Adventure+ 0.2 - 0.13_04 or Adventure+ Indev, add ModLoader (https://mcarchive.net/mods/modloader?gvsn=) before adding the mod.
+2) If you are using Adventure+ 0.2 - 0.13_04 or Adventure+ Indev, add ModLoader (https://mcarchive.net/mods/modloader?gvsn=) before adding the mod.
--If you are using Adventure+ 1.3 TEST BUILD 1 - 1.3.0 snap-20211205, click install Forge in MultiMC or Prism Launcher.
+3) If you are using Adventure+ 1.3 TEST BUILD 1 - 1.3.0 snap-20211205, click install Forge in MultiMC or Prism Launcher.

 Discord Server Link: https://discord.gg/9KUj5sv5Bh